gouthampotu/gouthampotu/README.md

 ## 👋 About Me

-I'm **Goutham Potu**, a Computer Science graduate focused on **Artificial Intelligence and Machine Learning**.
+I'm **Goutham Potu**, a Computer Science graduate specializing in **Machine Learning and Generative AI**.

-I enjoy building practical AI/ML applications using **Python, Machine Learning, Deep Learning, Natural Language Processing and Generative AI**.

-My projects include predictive modeling, fraud detection, NLP applications, semantic search and LLM-powered applications using embeddings and retrieval-based approaches.

-### 🎯 What I Work With

-- 🤖 Machine Learning & Predictive Modeling
-- 🧠 Deep Learning
-- 📝 Natural Language Processing
-- ✨ Generative AI & LLM Applications
-- 🔎 RAG, Embeddings & Semantic Search
-- 📊 Data Analysis & Feature Engineering
-- 🐍 Python
-- 🗄️ SQL

-I'm continuously strengthening my **Python, machine learning fundamentals and AI application development skills**, with a focus on building projects that are practical, explainable and useful.
+I build practical, end-to-end AI/ML applications — not just notebooks.
+My work spans **classical ML for predictive modeling and fraud detection**, **NLP for text understanding and semantic search**, and **GenAI/RAG systems** that combine embeddings, vector retrieval and LLM reasoning to solve real problems.

+I care about writing code I can explain and defend line by line — every project below is something I built, understand deeply, and can walk through in an interview.

 🎯 **Open to:** Entry-Level AI/ML Roles · Machine Learning Roles · Data Science Roles · AI/ML Internships